-When it comes to building a gaming rig, most of us pick a decent matx motherboard, upgrade our CPU and graphics card, and call it a day.
+When it comes to building a gaming rig, most of us pick a decent mATX motherboard, upgrade our CPU and graphics card, and call it a day.
 This is a partly good but largely bad approach.
-Partly good in a sense that graphics card, and CPU are probably the two most important components in your entire gaming computer.
-But it’s largely bad in a sense that you can’t really ignore other hardware peripherals when it comes to upgradation.
+Partly good in the sense that graphics card, and CPU are probably the two most important components in your entire gaming computer.
+But it’s largely bad in the sense that you can’t really ignore other hardware peripherals when it comes to upgrading.
 You need a good mouse plus keyboard, decent CPU cooler, and a good thermal paste too.
 Without covering all of your bases, you’re destined for something bad.

 In order to make them sturdy, some manufacturers put the metal back-plate in their premium keyboards.
 In other not-so-expensive keyboards, plastic material ABS is used.
 Although not a good alternative for metal, ABS plastic can prove tough and is oil-resistant too.